qsymmachus/notes/react-redux/react.md

 We've noted before that you can't inject conditionals into JSX.
 There are a few ways to work around this.

-1. One way is to place the condional _outside_ the JSX, and choose between two different JSX templates based on some conditonal.
+1. One way is to place the conditional _outside_ the JSX, and choose between two different JSX templates based on some conditonal.

 2. Use the ternary operator instead!
 The ternary operator is an expression, so it evaluates just fine in JSX.